 - TECHNOLOGY SKILLS: For better or worse, technology has changed the way real estate is transacted, and there is no doubt that the industry has benefited from improved efficiencies.
 If you remember the days prior to online listings, IDX websites, RPR, Photoshop, hi-definition virtual tours and electronic signatures on PDF forms, you understand just how much things have changed.
 Paperless transactions are the norm.
 Buckle up, there are a lot more changes to come.

 - MARKETING SKILLS: (online and offline).
-Print publications, digital photography, aerial drone video, targeted Facebook ad boosts, Instagram, Twitter, broadcast robo-calls (I hate these), email autoresponders (I love these), CRM’s with artificial intelligence, segmented email lists and direct response messages are just the tip of the attention-seeking iceberg.
-Need I say more?
+Print publications, digital photography, aerial drone video, targeted Facebook ad boosts, Instagram, Twitter, broadcast robocalls (I hate these), email autoresponders (I love these), CRM’s with artificial intelligence (I really love these), segmented email lists and direct response messages are just the tip of the attention-seeking iceberg.

 - LEADERSHIP SKILLS: The strengths and abilities an agent must demonstrate to oversee the transaction processes.
 Leadership skills are an essential component in positioning the parties of a transaction to make thoughtful decisions about the overall goals and properly allocate resources to achieve them.
 Examples of valuable leadership skills include the ability to delegate, communicate and inspire team members to execute on the vision and mission.
 Other leadership skills include honesty, confidence, commitment and creativity.